DerFuchs/magento2-morelayouthandles/README.md

 This Module dynamically adds some more layout handles to specific Magento 2 pages.

-This becomes very useful when you want to make changes to the layout, for example remove some blocks or move them to another location.
+This becomes very useful when you want to make changes to the layout, for example remove some blocks or move them to another location, but you want them to be available only on specific pages or for specific products, attribute sets and stuff like that.
+See [Available Layout Handles](#available-layout-handles) for what's possible at the moment with this version of the module.

 ### Built For